Email Fatigue in Email Marketing: What is It and How to Avoid It

 3. Targeted Offers

-Segmentation enables you to target specific groups with promotions and offers that are more likely to resonate with their needs and preferences.
+Segmentation enables you to target specific groups with promotions and offers that resonate with their needs and preferences.
 This increases the likelihood of engagement and reduces the perception of receiving irrelevant emails.

 4. Behavioral Targeting

-Segmenting your list based on user behavior, such as past purchases, website interactions, or email engagement, allows you to send targeted messages aligned with subscribers’ actions.
-This ensures your emails are more in tune with their interests, reducing the risk of fatigue.
+Behavioral segmentation — based on user behavior, such as past purchases, website interactions, or email engagement — allows you to send targeted messages aligned with subscribers’ actions.
+This ensures your emails are in tune with their interests, reducing the risk of fatigue.
 We will expand on this a bit more in the personalization section.

 5. Targeting is Relevant to Position in Marketing Funnel

-Subscribers go through various stages in their relationship with your company; from new prospects to loyal customers.
-Imagine a repeat customer receiving an email introducing your company’s most popular products — they’d see it as an annoying waste of time.
+Your subscribers will go through various email marketing funnel stages in their relationship with your company; from new prospects to loyal customers.
+Imagine a repeat customer receiving a welcome email — they’d see it as a waste of time and some may even be offended.

-Segmentation based on these stages allows you to send appropriate content at each stage, preventing subscribers from receiving content that may not be relevant to their current position in the customer journey.
+Segmentation based on these stages allows you to send appropriate content at each stage.
+It prevents subscribers from receiving content irrelevant to their current position in the email marketing customer journey.

 6. Geographic Segmentation